gcc3/simple-ai-chat/README.md

 Text extraction API
 Get from https://labs.goo.ne.jp/apiusage/

-* STREAM_CONSOLE
-Control the stream in console or not, value should be `true` or `false`
-If set to true then it will only support single session, for multiple session the text will be distort.

 * USE_EVAL
 Use AI to evaluate the result, value should be `true` or `false`.